'Brier Bush' rose Description

 USDA zone 3b through 9b.
 Can be used for understock.
 Vigorous.
 Disease susceptibility: very disease resistant.

 A wide-ranging species found throughout Europe, showing considerable variation in bloom and foliage color and texture.
 Blooms vary from white to pale pink to warm shell pink, foliage from shiny medium olive green to matte greyish green.
 Most distinctive are the hooked, falcate prickles that are green on new growth.
-Orange-red hips.
+Smooth orange-red hips.
 Almost 400 forms and variants have been documented by taxonomists.